 In the mid-50s, white kids were beginning to become attracted to the dangerous sexuality of black rhythm and blues – but it was a bit too raw and threatening, so they greatly preferred to buy white versions of black music.
 The first commercially successful rock and roll songs were Bill Haley’s 1954 sanitized cover of Big Joe Turner’s “Shake Rattle and Roll”, and “Rock Around the Clock” in 1955.

 There were lots of clones and imitators of Bill Haley, including a long-forgotten Freddie Bell and the Bellboys.
-They were having a successful run in Las Vegas, and one of their popular numbers was a jokey, novelty version of Big Mama’s “Hound Dog”.
+In 1956 They were having a successful run in Las Vegas, and one of their popular numbers was a jokey, novelty version of Big Mama’s “Hound Dog”.
 Elvis Presley and his band were having an unsuccessful run in Vegas at the same time.
 They watched Freddy Bell nightly.
-Elvis liked the song, decided to try it himself.
-He appeared with it on Milton Berle’s TV show.
-Over 40,000,000 people saw the performance, and the network received thousands of letters of complaint about how ‘Elvis the Pelvis’ was promoting juvenile delinquency.
+Elvis liked the song, and adopted it as his show-closer.
+When he appeared with it on Milton Berle’s TV show, over 40,000,000 people saw the performance, and the network received thousands of letters of complaint about how ‘Elvis the Pelvis’ was promoting juvenile delinquency.
+It’s well worth watching both this clip for the music, and this one for the sex.

 I guess that’s when life as we’ve known it in the second half of the twentieth century really started.

-In 1956, Stoller was honeymooning in Paris.
-He and his bride were returning to New York on the luxury liner the S.S.
+In 1956, Stoller was vacationing in Paris.
+He and his wife were returning to New York on the luxury liner the S.S.
 Andrea Doria.
 It collided with another ship and 46 passengers died.
 Stoller and his wife made it into lifeboats.

 Although Leiber and Stoller had great respect for Elvis as a performer, they never really liked what he did to the song.
-They eventually became the main source of music for his movies, writing dozens of songs which Elvis recorded, including “Love Me,” “Loving You,” “Don’t,” and “Jailhouse Rock.”
+They eventually became the main songwriters for his movies, producing dozens of songs which Elvis recorded, including “Love Me,” “Loving You,” “Don’t,” and “Jailhouse Rock.”
 For a while they were becoming quite friendly with Elvis, but Colonel Parker didn’t like those Jewish boys hanging around his golden rooster and kept them away.

 Meanwhile, back at the ranch, Leiber and Stoller had met up with Nesuhi and Ahmet Ertugun, sons of the Turkish ambassador to the US, great jazz and R&B fans, owners of Atlantic Records.
-Leiber and Stoller started grinding out major hits for Atlantic for a group called The Robins, which soon morphed into The Coasters.
+Leiber and Stoller were soon grinding out major hits for Atlantic for The Coasters.

 They used The Coasters to paint aural pictures, their own very wonderful version of comic-book blues.